 Through their remarkable swimming skills and ability to stay submerged when necessary, these fascinating animals have adapted to utilize water as a vital component of their defense against predators.

-With aquatics being a pivotal aspect of capybara defense mechanisms, let’s now turn our attention to another intriguing facet – the territorial marking and deterrent measures employed by these remarkable creatures.
+Aquatic life is a pivotal aspect of capybara defense mechanisms, so let’s now turn our attention to another intriguing facetโthe territorial marking and deterrent measures employed by these remarkable creatures.

 Territorial Marking: Deterrent Measures

-Capybaras are picky about their living and roaming spaces, and they’re unafraid to show it.
+Capybaras are picky about their living and roaming spaces and are unafraid to show it.
 They possess scent glands on their noses, on top of their noses, around the edges of their mouth, and near their back end.
 These glands secrete a pungent substance used to mark their territory.

 When they rub this scent onto objects or leave little droplets around their territory, they create an invisible boundary that other animals can detect.
 This “scent boundary” helps prevent potentially dangerous encounters with predators and other capybara groups.